uecode/qpush-bundle/docs/usage.rst

 =====

 Once configured, you can create messages and publish them to the queue.
-You may also create services that will automatically be fired as messages are pushed to your application.
+You may also create services that will automatically fire messages to be pushed back to your application.

 For your convenience, a custom ``Provider`` service will be created and registered in the Container for each of your defined Queues.
 The container queue service id will be